Configure the GlobalProtect App for Android

 Key associated with the client certificate.

 Configuration for Per-App VPN.
-Begin the string with either the whitelist or blacklist, and follow it with an array of app names separated by semicolons.
-The whitelist specifies the apps that will use the VPN tunnel for network communication.
-The network traffic for any other app that is not in the whitelist or expressly listed in the blacklist will not go through the VPN tunnel.
+Begin the string with either the allow list or block list, and follow it with an array of app names separated by semicolons.
+The allow list specifies the apps that will use the VPN tunnel for network communication.
+The network traffic for any other app that is not in the allow list or expressly listed in the block list will not go through the VPN tunnel.

 Either user-logon to automatically connect the user to the GlobalProtect portal using their windows credentials or on-demand to manually connect the user to the gateway.

 Permanently remove all GlobalProtect VPN configuration information.